 Following the structure presented in Eqs.\ \eqref{eq:vert_horiz_diag}, we now focus on a univariate non-linear VIDE in standard form, i.e.

 which can also be seen as a system of two equations, of which one is an ordinary differential equation and the other a Volterra integral equation,

 subject to the initial condition

-In some cases it is possible to solve such equations with analytic methods\cite{Wazwaz_2011}, yet this usually requires the integral kernel to have specific properties such as linearity $K\left[t, s, y(s)\right]=K\left(t,s\right)y(s)$, which is not the case for most physical systems of interest.
+In some cases, it is possible to solve such equations with analytic methods\cite{Wazwaz_2011}, yet this usually requires the integral kernel to have properties such as linearity, i.e.\ $K\left[t, s, y(s)\right]=K\left(t,s\right)y(s)$, which is not the case for most physical systems of interest.
 Hence, we must resort to discrete methods.

 While there are many methods one can employ to solve ODEs, \textit{a priori} there is no best method.
 Its choice strongly depends on factors such as stiffness, desired accuracy and function evaluation cost.
 We chose to employ a variable order, variable step size Adams (predictor-corrector) method which provides a good trade-off between cost (two function evaluations per step) and overall accuracy, even when the number of equations is very large, as is indeed the case with KB equations, where the number of equations roughly equals the dimension of $G(t_0, t_0)$ times the number of time-steps.